Deputy Sheriffs, Medics, and Fire Marshals

 ICMA-RC Representative and Investor Relations

-The City's ICMA-RC representative, Gloria Moody, is available to meet employees to discuss the 457 Plan.
-She makes appointments to meet employees on the first Wednesday of every month in City Hall Room 1600.
-She will also make appointments to meet employees at other locations if arranged in advance.
-To arrange a meeting or talk about the plan, call:
+The City's ICMA-RC representative, Kevin Parker, is available to meet employees to discuss the 457 Plan.
+She makes appointments to meet employees at locations throughout the City.
+To arrange a meeting, call:

 Monday-Friday, 8:30 a.m. to 9 p.m.